Elekester/Starlit-Village/Guides/Catching Up Summary.md

-# Getting Ready for Slayer
+# Getting Ready for Slayer Summary

 You can see the full guide [here](Catching%20Up.md).